-- Standard microwaves vary in size from around 20 to 35 litres based on their claimed internal capacity.
+- Standard microwaves vary in size from around 18 to 35 litres based on their claimed internal capacity.
 For larger families, look for at least 27L, which will have a larger turntable and more interior height.

 - Check the external dimensions, including the power cord at the back, will let it fit in the desired spot in your kitchen.
-You’ll need to allow at least 10mm (preferably 50mm) at the sides and back where the heat vents are located for ventilation.
+You’ll need to allow at least 10mm (preferably 50mm) at the sides and back where the heat vents are usually located for ventilation.

 - Check how much usable space it has – actual capacity can be less than what manufacturers say.
 Make sure it will fit your microwave cookware and baking dishes.